 Examples:

-1. Negligent Supervision: Your employer may have liability if your injuries were caused by your workplace negligently supervising your co-workers or even – perhaps – if you were not properly supervised.
-For example, if you were just starting to learn how to weld and your employer left you alone and unsupervised.
+Your employer may have liability if your injuries were caused by your workplace negligently supervising your co-workers or even – perhaps – if you were not properly supervised.
+For example, if you were just starting to lean how to weld and your employer left you alone and unsupervised.

-2. Negligent Training: Your employer may have liability if the workplace negligently trained either you or a co-worker if the lack of proper training caused your injuries.
+Your employer may have liability if the workplace negligently trained either you or a co-worker if that negligent training caused your injuries.

-3. Not Providing Proper Equipment: If your job requires you to lift 50 pounds regularly and your employer did not provide you with a weight belt you could argue the workplace was negligent because it failed to provide proper safety equipment to its employees.
+If your job requires you to lift 50 pounds regularly and your employer did not provide you with a weight belt you could argue the workplace was negligent because it failed to provide proper equipment to is employees.

-4. Not Implementing Proper Policies and Procedures or Not Enforcing Policies and Procedures: Your employer could be liable if they either never put proper policies and procedures in place or if they had policies and procedures in place but failed to enforce them.
+Your employer could be liable if the workplace either never put proper policies and procedures in place or if they had policies and procedures in place but failed to enforce them.

-5. Not Warning You of Known Dangers: If your employer knew an activity was dangerous or an area of the premises was dangerous and failed to warn you of the danger(s) the employer could be liable… and in many other ways.
+If your employer knew an activity was dangerous or an area of the premises was dangerous and failed to warn you of the danger(s) the workplace could be liable… and in many other ways.

 Can your family file a wrongful death action if your loved one was killed due to his or her employer’s gross negligence?